 community.
 Or your state or territory autism association might be able to help you find local organisations for young people with disability.

 The joy is often in the activity, and your child might also really like the routine and structure that some activities offer.
 Sometimes friendships can grow from sharing interests with other young people, but this won’t always happen.

-Another option is for your child to start his own club or organise regular events for people with similar interests and needs.
+Another option is for your child with autism spectrum disorder (ASD) to start his own club or organise regular events for people with similar interests and needs.
 Here are some things to think about if your child likes this idea:

 - What is your child most interested in?
-If it’s stamp collection, for example, she could start a stamp collecting group.
+For example, if she’s interested in stamp collecting, she could start a stamp collecting group.
 Other ideas include a painting, skating, bowling or dinner club group.

 - What networks does your child have to promote a new group or event, so that he reaches other teenagers with similar interests and needs?
 Your network of family and friends, the school, your local community or a safe online community could be good places to start.